RashidCodes/MLResearch/README(Analysis).md

 >>> probas = lr.predict_proba(X_test[:5, :])
 >>> print(probas)
 ```
 We have something interesting going on.
-Maybe, just maybe, there's a large imbalance of our targets, we'll explore this later as well.
+Maybe, just maybe, there's a large imbalance in the distribution of our targets, we'll explore this later as well.
 Let's Evaluate our Model using different techniques for now.

 We'll start with ***k-fold cross validation with k=10***.
 I hear it's the best k to choose :)